nextthingco/docs/CHIP_Pro-Docs/source/includes/_connectcontrolpro.md

 ```shell
 rm -r wifi*
 ```
-The `-r` is needed because these are directories you are deleting and the star at the end of `wifi*` assumes your configurations all start with the string “wifi”.
+The `-r` is needed because these are directories you are deleting and the star at the end of `wifi*` assumes your connection IDs all start with the string “wifi”.

 ## WiFi Setup: Debian

-If you are using Debian OS you will find that `connman` is not installed, you will need to use `nmcli` instead.
-There are several tools in Linux for connecting and configuring networks.
-We will be using the command `nmcli` (Network Manager Client).
+If you are using the Debian OS you will find that ConnMan is not installed, you will need to use Networking/CLI or the command `nmcli` instead.

 **Requirements**